-The missing bit is the 456: that is the port rotation number for a ship registered in London, but there is no key to say what the ship's name was.
-The crew document could be anywhere in the dozens of boxes of crew lists for London for 1851 in BT 98, each with a hundred or so documents, each with many crew members.
+They could be anywhere in the dozens of boxes of crew lists in BT 98 for London for 1851, each with a hundred or so documents, each with many crew members.
+The boxes are arranged in alphabetic order of ships' names, but if you do not know the name, that is no help.
 Searching those boxes for one seafarer would take some time.

 The official position was that 'No index to the port rotation numbers has been found'.
 That was true, until now...